Fakta om emnet

 Emnet er tilknyttet følgende studieprogram

-- Compulsory course in Bachelor’s Programme in International Communication.
+Optional course in the Bachelor's Programme in International Communication for students belonging to class 2019-2022.

 Studentens læringsutbytte etter bestått emne